Bad Newz Kennels: Business associates in kennel business at Surry County property

-In the following several months, various media sources revealed that Vick has close ties and business relationships with three other men who are apparently not his relatives, but were involved with the Surry County property and/or his activities with pit bulls prior to April 25.
+In the following several months, various media sources revealed that Vick had close ties and business relationships with three other men who were apparently not his relatives but were involved with the Surry County property and/or his activities with pit bulls prior to April 25.
 These men were named as Tony Taylor, Quanis L. Phillips, and Charles W. Reamon, Jr. Both Taylor and Phillips have had drug-related brushes with the law; Reamon has had multiple firearms incidents.

 Charles W. ("C.J.")
 Reamon, Jr., is the nephew of Vick's former high school coach, Tommy Reamon.
-It was reported that in January 2006 he paid the $50 fee to renew the Moonlight Road kennel license which is listed in Taylor's name with Surry County.
+It was reported that in January 2006 he paid the $50 fee to renew the Moonlight Road kennel license which was listed in Taylor's name with Surry County.
 Tommy Reamon described his nephew as "a good boy who works for Vick".
 Coach Reamon accused the news media of "trying to destroy" Vick in 2007, which Newport News Daily Press columnist David Teel described as a "tired, transparent and bogus claim".

 C.J.
-Reamon has three convictions related to illegal firearms or airport security, including being caught for lying about his criminal record when he was employed in security work at Norfolk International Airport (discovered during a "sting" investigation), and an incident in August 2006 when he was caught carrying a loaded .357 SIG Glock into the Newport News/Williamsburg International Airport terminal.
+Reamon has three convictions related to illegal firearms or airport security, including being caught for lying about his criminal record when he was employed in security work at Norfolk International Airport (discovered during a "sting" investigation), and an incident in August 2006 when he was caught carrying a loaded Glock 32 chambered in .357 SIG into the Newport News/Williamsburg International Airport terminal.
 In February 2007, "C.J."
 Reamon and Vick were together when Vick was charged with a minor fishing boat sticker violation in Norfolk's Western Branch Reservoir by a Virginia game warden.

 ESPN reported that, very shortly after the initial raid in late April, Vick "threw Taylor off the Surry property" and listed it with real estate agents for sale.
 The 15 acre property includes a large brick house painted white, a small swimming pool, and a basketball court.
 Four outbuildings painted black are located in the woods.
 It was reported by the local news media as under a sales contract for approximately 50% of its assessed value within a day or so of listing.
 However, according to published reports, as of July 6 no transfer papers had been filed with the county clerk where deeds are recorded.